SynapGarden/NVIDIA_blog_mcp/SECURITY.md

 **Important:** Ensure that:
 - GCP service account credentials are never committed to the repository
-- Environment variables containing sensitive information are properly secured
+- Environment variables containing sensitive information are properly secured in Cloud Run
-- The `.env` file is in `.gitignore` and never committed
+- Service account keys and credentials are managed through Google Cloud IAM, not stored in code
+- All secrets are stored in Google Secret Manager or Cloud Run environment variables